Nicolet College

 • Notify Security at 715-365-4420.

-If you observe a violent or potentially violent situation:
+If you are in a potentially violent situation:

 • Do not attempt to control the individual.